sjentsch/lsjDocs/_pages/Prologue.rst

 Another year, another update.
 This time around, the update has focused almost entirely on the theory sections of the book.
 Chapters 9, 10 and 11 have been rewritten, hopefully for the better.
-Along the same lines, Chapter 17 is entirely new, and focuses on Bayesian statistics.
+Along the same lines, chapter 17 is entirely new, and focuses on Bayesian statistics.
 I think the changes have improved the book a great deal.
 I’ve always felt uncomfortable about the fact that all the inferential statistics in the book are presented from an orthodox perspective, even though I almost